askforalfred/alfred/README.md

 ## Leaderboard

+⚠️ **Update (Apr 2025)**: As of April 2025, the Ai2 leaderboard has been deprecated.
+Please see instructions below on email submissions.

 Run your model on test seen and unseen sets, and create an action-sequence dump of your agent:

 ```bash